knaw-huc/data-envelopes/guidelines.md

   # Guidelines
+  Before reading these guidelines, first read about the [concept of data-envelopes](concept.md).

-  There are no hard and fast rules for applying data-envelopes.
+  There are no hard and fast rules for creating data-envelopes for your data.
 How you structure and fill in information about your datasets will depend to a large extent on the type of data you have and the sort of users.
-Keep in mind that the aim of a data-envelope is to inform your user so that they can correctly use the dataset.
+Keep in mind that the aim of a data-envelope is to inform your user so that they can find and correctly use the dataset.
 The data-envelop should present the necessary information as clearly and succinctly as possible.

-  Below are some guidelines that can help you when making decisions.
-The Data-Envelope format is in development and its use in practice is being thoroughly tested.
+  Below are guidelines that can help you when making decisions.
+The data-envelope format is in development and its use in practice is being thoroughly tested.
 As a result, these guidelines will evolve.

+  If you need specific help with filling in a data-envelope in the Huygens editor, read the [help documentation](help_documentation.md)

   ## Why do I create a data-envelope?
-  You create a data-envelope when it is important that information about the dataset is available in a structured way.
+  You create a data-envelope to make key information about the dataset available in a structured way.
 Possible scenarios are:

   * The dataset is published for reuse
   * The dataset will be reused internally
-  * The dataset is used for a software application and you want to give application users transparency about how the application works
+  * The dataset is used in a software application and you want to give application users transparency about how the application works
   * Information about the dataset is scattered over many sources and you want to have it in one place
   * Information about the dataset is largely in the heads of human experts who may leave your organisation
   * You want to make it easier to produce lots of different formats of the description